Scottish Reformation: Reformation crisis (1559–1560)

 The Lords appealed for help from England and Mary from France.
 English agents managed the safe return of Earl of Arran, the eldest son and heir of Chatelherault, allowing him to accept the leadership of the Lords.
 In October the regent was declared "suspended" and replaced by a "great council of the realm".
-However, Mary of Guise's forces continued to advance, once again threatening St. Andrews.
+Mary of Guise's forces continued to advance, once again threatening St. Andrews.
 The situation was transformed by the arrival of the English fleet in the Firth of Forth in January 1560, and the French retreated to the stronghold of Leith near Edinburgh.
 The English and the Lords agreed further support by the Treaty of Berwick in February 1560 and an English army crossed the border to lay siege to the French in Leith.
 Mary of Guise fell ill and died in June.
 With no sign of reinforcements, the French opened negotiations.
 Under the Treaty of Edinburgh (5 July 1560) both the French and English removed their troops from Scotland, leaving the Protestant Lords in control of the country.
 The Lords accepted Mary Queen of Scots and her husband, now Francis II of France, as monarchs and were given permission to hold a parliament, although it was not to touch the issue of religion.

 Reformation Parliament

-The Scottish Parliament met in Edinburgh 1 August 1560.
-Fourteen earls, six bishops, nineteen lords, twenty-one abbots, twenty-two burgh commissioners, and over a hundred lairds, claimed the right to sit.
+The Parliament of Scotland met in Edinburgh 1 August 1560.
+Fourteen earls, six bishops, nineteen lords, twenty-one abbots, twenty-two burgh commissioners and over a hundred lairds, claimed the right to sit.
 Ignoring the provisions of the Treaty of Edinburgh, on 17 August, Parliament approved a Reformed Confession of Faith (the Scots Confession), and on 24 August it passed three Acts that abolished the old faith in Scotland.
-Under these, all previous acts not in conformity with the Reformed Confession were annulled; the sacraments were reduced to two (Baptism and Communion) to be performed by reformed preachers alone; the celebration of the Mass was made punishable by a series of penalties (ultimately death) and Papal jurisdiction in Scotland was repudiated.
+Under these, all previous acts not in conformity with the Reformed Confession were annulled.
+The sacraments were reduced to two (Baptism and Communion) to be performed by reformed preachers alone.
+The celebration of the Mass was made punishable by a series of penalties (ultimately death) and Papal jurisdiction in Scotland was repudiated.
 The Queen declined to endorse the acts that Parliament had passed and the new kirk existed in a state of legal uncertainty.